Multidisciplinary team (MDT) for gynaecological cancers

 - a plastic surgeon – a doctor who specialises in reconstructive surgery if you have vulval cancer

-After the team has met, your specialist will discuss your treatment options with you.
-You can ask questions about anything you do not understand or are worried about.
 You should also be given a telephone number for your specialist nurse or key worker who you can contact if you have any questions when you get home.

 This information has been written, revised and edited by Macmillan Cancer Support’s Cancer Information Development team.
 It has been reviewed by expert medical and health professionals and people living with cancer.
-It has been approved by Senior Medical Editor, Professor David Luesley, Professor of Gynaecological Oncology.
+It has been approved by Chief Medical Editor, Professor Tim Iveson, Consultant Medical Oncologist.